dbazile/andsoitcontinues.com/data/markdown/quote-tng-wesley.md

+---
-Date:    2015-05-23
+date:    2015-05-23
-Subject: Quote: A Day in the Life of Wesley Crusher aboard the U.S.S.
-Enterprise
+subject: 'Quote: A Day in the Life of Wesley Crusher aboard the U.S.S.
+Enterprise'
+type:    quote
+tags:
-Tags:    such rude so meanness, star trek
+    - such rude so meanness
-Type:    quote
+    - star trek
+---

 **Wesley:** "There’s a guy with a gun over there about to shoot&ndash;"